 DynamoDB auto scaling will change the read and write capacity of your table based on request volume.
 Using an AWS Identity and Access Management (AWS IAM) role called DynamoDBAutoscaleRole, DynamoDB will manage the auto scaling process on your behalf.
 DynamoDB creates this role for you the first time you enable auto scaling in an account.

-Now choose Create.
+Now choose Create table.

 When the Music table is ready to use, it appears in the table list with a check box.